 At the same time, a harness that’s tough to slip out of is helpful for dogs who tend to have big reactions when something exciting or scary happens.
 If your dog is an escape artist, thicker straps and full-coverage harnesses might be a better choice than Velcro options with lightweight mesh.

 Most Danes pull on their leashes at some point, though the more obedient dogs tend to calm down when you remind them to.
 But for most bigger dogs, a no-pull style leash is ideal, especially those which feature a front attachment for the leash.
+Options like these here may make a good fit for your giant breed pup.

 If your dog needs training on walking with a leash, the front attachment could help you train him more effectively by keeping him on track while walking behind you.
 At the same time, a no-pull harness helps distribute pressure along your dog’s body, rather than placing all the force on a single point.